Praying Together as Husband and Wife

 “The old adage is true: ‘The couple who prays together stays together.’
 That’s because prayer itself is such an intimate activity.
 When you pray not only for, but with someone, you’re agreeing to make yourself vulnerable.
 As you and your spouse pray together, concerns may arise that otherwise could become big issues and cause division in your relationship down the road.

 “Natalia and Jamie discovered that truth when they decided to spend brief daily prayer times together.
 ‘Jamie and I always prayed over our food,’ Natalia admitted, ‘and sometimes we prayed together for other people’s needs.
 But it wasn’t until we began to pray directly for and with each other that I was able to reveal to my husband how I felt about myself. …and the past he knew nothing about.
 Praying together was the most important step we’ve taken in our marriage.
 It helped us work through our backgrounds and make us stronger as individuals and as a couple.'”
-(Ramona Cramer Tucker, from the Kyria.com article “Making a Connection”)
+(Ramona Cramer Tucker, the Todayschristianwoman.com article “Making a Connection”)

 In the book When Couples Pray, author Cheri Fuller, shares of a time when she and her husband had some very important decisions to make together that had previously caused problems in their relationship.
 They made a point of praying together over the matter.
 And God answered their prayers in some wonderful ways.
 She writes,